-The Costly, Complicated Process of Cleaning Up a Toxic River
+The costly, complicated process of cleaning up a toxic river

 The cleanup at Kaiser Trentwood is part of a widespread effort in the watershed to exorcise the PCB demons of the past.
 The area has some of the nation’s most stringent PCB pollution regulations, so wastewater dischargers and environmental agencies are working to identify the sources of PCB pollution and reduce the toxic chemicals in the river.
 Many American cities are struggling with similar, seemingly intractable problems.
 Now Spokane has emerged as a leader, testing both the potential for innovation and the limits on cleaning up decades of toxic waste.

 Originally developed in the late 1920s and produced exclusively by Monsanto in the United States, PCBs were a wonder chemical for industrial technology, with a high boiling point and electric insulating properties.
 But they also had devastating impacts on human and ecosystem health.
 For years, Monsanto suppressed internal findings about their toxicity.
 When the truth was revealed in the 1970s, the federal government outlawed the production of PCBs.
-Spokane, Portland and San Diego, among other cities, are mired in lawsuits over the corporate cover-up, hoping to recoup some of the costs of the cleanup; in most places, those costs and the necessary investments in infrastructure have fallen on local tax- and ratepayers.
+Spokane, Portland, and San Diego, among other cities, are mired in lawsuits over the corporate cover-up, hoping to recoup some of the costs of the cleanup; in most places, those costs and the necessary investments in infrastructure have fallen on local tax- and ratepayers.

 Like many pollutants that affect animal and human health, PCBs build up in the food chain, accumulating in small amounts in microorganisms, and then in increasing amounts in fish and the animals, like orcas and humans, that eat them.
-The U.S. Environmental Protection Agency lists PCBs as probable carcinogens that also impact hormone regulation and childhood development.
+The US Environmental Protection Agency lists PCBs as probable carcinogens that also impact hormone regulation and childhood development.
 Pregnant women and young children are most at risk from the chemicals, which cause birth defects and developmental disabilities in populations where contaminated fish are eaten regularly.

 In response, the Washington Department of Health now recommends that residents consume no more than one fish in any given month from many sections of the Spokane River, and none at all in other stretches.
 That is a far cry from the traditional diet of the Spokane Tribe, whose members once ate up to two pounds a day.
 In 2015, the tribal nation and environmental organizations won a court order to set more stringent numeric limits on PCB pollution, hoping to clean the river enough to sustain their traditional diet.

-In 2016, the EPA limited the amount of PCBs allowed in Washington waterways to 7 parts per quadrillion (ppq), or the equivalent to seven regular postage stamps on a letter the size of California and Oregon combined.
+In 2016, the EPA limited the amount of PCBs allowed in Washington waterways to seven parts per quadrillion (ppq), or the equivalent of seven regular postage stamps on a letter the size of California and Oregon combined.
 That’s far stricter than the PCB levels allowed in drinking water by the EPA, which is 500 parts per trillion.
 Spokane is the first place in the state to navigate the permitting process under the tighter restrictions.

 Under the Trump administration, however, the EPA is in the process of revisiting the pollution standards, despite opposition from the Washington Department of Ecology.
 The state environmental agency, which had originally proposed a limit of 170 parts per quadrillion, has said that changes to the rules would undermine the ongoing permitting process, which already includes exemptions that give polluters more time to reach the standards.
 Business interests along the Spokane River, including the Washington Farm Bureau and Northwest Pulp and Paper Association, petitioned the EPA to relax the standard.